|

 be eaten either by the adult female or even by the stronger siblings in that hatching.
 And of course, spiders must always be cautious around

-spiders of a different species, especially those with long legs or robust fangs since these are likely to win any battle that ensues.
+those of a different species, especially ones with long legs or robust fangs since these are likely to win any battle that ensues.
+Similarly, salticids belonging to the genus Myrmarachne are excellent mimics of ants and prefer to feed

 has a cross-section that can concertina and it has muscles attached to the roof and sides of the cephalothorax to increase its volume as well